-Zoning amendments, occupancy permits, heavy haul traffic arrangements, and other parking by-laws and ordinances are to be considered, in accordance with the Toronto Municipal Code, Part II and III Traffic and Parking By-laws.
-Available resources from the Ontario Provincial Police, Toronto Police Service and/or the Ontario Ministry of Transportation may be used for project-related activities.
-The need for these resources are to be identified in the Traffic Protection Plan.
+Zoning amendments, occupancy permits, heavy haul traffic arrangements, and other parking bylaws and ordinances are to be considered, in accordance with the Toronto Municipal Code, Part II and III Traffic and Parking By-laws.
+Available resources from the Ontario Provincial Police, Toronto Police Service and/or the Ontario Ministry of Transportation may be used for projectrelated activities.
+The need for these resources is to be identified in the Traffic Protection Plan.

-Project-related traffic volumes can vary and may cause disruptions to nearby residences and businesses through heavy trucks, construction equipment, employee parking, traffic delays and congestion, detours, damage to roads, and an increase in dust, exhaust emissions and noise.
+Project-related traffic volumes can vary and may cause disruptions to nearby residences and businesses.
+This can include disruptions from heavy trucks, construction equipment, employee parking and traffic delays as well as from congestion, detours, damage to roads, or an increase in dust, exhaust emissions and noise.

 Traffic management measures will be evaluated before a project begins and implemented throughout a project.
-All personnel associated with the project are to be aware of the traffic management issues and are to conduct project-related activities in accordance with the approved Traffic Protection Plan, where applicable.
+All personnel associated with the project must be aware of the traffic management issues and are to conduct project-related activities in accordance with the approved Traffic Protection Plan, where applicable.
 Continual updates and modifications in traffic management are to be performed based on the effectiveness in minimizing traffic-related disruptions.
 Air Quality and Dust Management (Section 7.1) and Noise and Vibration Management (Section 7.8) EPPs are to be consulted in the preparation of project specifications to ensure implementation of appropriate mitigation measures.

-Construction activities are to be staged to minimize and avoid where possible, traffic delays and related effects to residents, business owners, facility owners/users, and motorists, cyclists and pedestrians traveling through the area.
-The prevailing site conditions, including an overview of existing traffic conditions adjacent to the site with respect to traffic volumes, lane markings, onstreet parking and pedestrian and cycle routes, are to be documented in order to develop a traffic management strategy.
+Construction activities are to be staged to minimize and avoid (where possible) traffic delays and related effects to local residents, business owners and facility owners/users, as well as motorists, cyclists and pedestrians traveling through the area.
+The prevailing site conditions, including an overview of existing traffic conditions adjacent to the site with respect to traffic volumes, lane markings, on-street parking, and pedestrian/cycle routes, are to be documented in order to develop a traffic management strategy.